TIME: 9:30 am - 12:30 pm

 These intensive courses are a remarkable opportunity to learn practical and tested methods for creating successful gardens.
 Two-time Chelsea Flower Show gold medal winner, educator and renowned horticulturist and designer Kate Frey and local landscape manager and designer, Christa Moné, will share their expertise developed over many years in Northern California and internationally.
 Kate and Christa bring a wealth of information in educating people on how to create gardens that are remarkably beautiful, healthy, productive creative and efficient to care for.

 This course is what all Californians have been yearning for: concepts that inspire us to move past the routine landscape and interact with our gardens, think environmentally and re-imagine the lawn.
 We seek to embrace our localities, and modern lifestyles!
 Our gardens should be places of pleasure, inspiration and life.
-This intensive, practical course will present comprehensive information on the many interacting systems necessary to create beautiful, efficient, ecologically friendly, and locally appropriate gardens.
+A successful, thriving garden doesn’t occur from one method, they are developed from the application and interaction of many together.
+This intensive, practical course will present comprehensive information on the many horticultural principles and practices necessary to create beautiful, efficient, ecologically friendly, and locally appropriate gardens- including fire-safe.